 Interruption Marketing vs. Permission Marketing

-Permission on the other hand is less likely to annoy or alienate customers, and it can be more effective when done correctly.
+Permission, conversely, is less likely to annoy or alienate customers, and it can be more effective when done correctly.

 Interruption marketers must find creative ways to interrupt people before they even start looking for this information themselves.

 Permission marketers know where to find their target audience, so there’s no interruption needed on their end either – they can focus more on engaging with existing clients through various forms of content and social media engagement.